ManimCommunity/manim/docs/source/contributing/development.rst

   manually that were detected by ``flake8``.

-- **Tests**: The pipeline runs manim's test suite on different operating systems (the latest versions of Ubuntu, MacOS, and Windows) for different versions of Python.
+- **Tests**: The pipeline runs manim's test suite on different operating systems (the latest versions of Ubuntu, macOS, and Windows) for different versions of Python.
   The test suite consists of two different kinds of tests: integration tests and doctests.
 You can run them locally by executing ``poetry run pytest`` and ``poetry run pytest --doctest-modules manim``, respectively, from the